SaleemLab/si_lab/README.md

 `si_with_visualisation_offline_beast.ipy`
 # What Does This Pipeline Do?
+Steps 1-10 are in premerging.py file and step 11 uses unitmatch matlab scripts and laters steps in merging.py
 1. Files are moved to local linux machine for offline processing.
 2. Apply several steps of preprocessing:
      Highpass filter at 300Hz